 Planning to apply to law school can feel overwhelming.
 This workshop covers the elements basic to the application process such as

 How do I pay for law school?
 What can I do to minimize my student loan debt?
 Financing a Legal Education, an LSAC-exclusive workshop, is presented by a financial aid expert who has helped students navigate borrowing and repaying student loans for more than 20 years.
 This must-attend session will guide you through the financial aid application process and will teach you how to figure out how much to borrow.
-The session will cover additional topics:
+The session will cover:

 Law schools are interested in recruiting students who reflect the rich diversity of our country.
 Depending on the law school, diversity may include such characteristics as race and ethnicity, sexual orientation, physical disabilities, or socioeconomic status.
 These characteristics are sought to create a diverse law school class.

 This workshop is an opportunity for students from diverse backgrounds to get general advice about admission policies and application procedures.
 Attending the session will allow you to understand the specific challenges that students from diverse backgrounds face.
 There will be an opportunity to ask questions of the law school admission representatives on the panel.

 Attorneys representing a diverse cross section of practice areas will serve as panelists to discuss career opportunities in the legal profession.
 Panelists will describe their career paths and their day-to-day work, and offer insight into the skills needed to represent clients effectively.
 This panel will be especially helpful if you haven’t had the opportunity to interact with or ask questions of practicing attorneys.